-Azusa Pacific's Department of History and Political Science offers a prelaw concentration for political science majors who intend to pursue law school.
+Azusa Pacific's Department of History and Political Science offers a prelaw concentration for political science majors who intend to attend law school.
 The 48-unit prelaw concentration includes courses in political science, law, philosophy, business, sociology, and communication.
-The prelaw advisor in the department will help prelaw students select appropriate elective courses and assist in the process of identifying and applying to law schools.
+The department's prelaw advisor helps prelaw students select appropriate elective courses and assists in the process of identifying and applying to law schools.